sleggat/TallyHo/README.md

 The heirarchy is Project>Client>Default

-### Marking Invoiced
+### Marking Tasks as Invoiced

 I have implemented some basic invoice marking.
-Again this can go in the client or project folder.
+Again this goes in a \_info.yaml file in the client or project folder.

 Adding this line will mark everything on or before Christmas 2020 as invoiced (represented by the check/tick icon)